 In this article, you learned about Salesforce, its key features, and how to leverage SOQL Join Objects to establish relationships between multiple objects.
 Integrating and analyzing your data from a diverse set of data sources can be challenging and this is where Hevo Data comes into the picture.

-Hevo is a No-code Data Pipeline and has awesome 100+ pre-built integrations that you can choose from.
-Hevo can help you integrate your data from numerous sources such as Salesforce and load it into a destination to analyze real-time data with a BI tool and create your Dashboards.
+Hevo is a No-code Data Pipeline and has awesome 150+ pre-built integrations that you can choose from.
+Hevo can help you integrate your data from numerous sources, such as Salesforce and load it into a destination to analyze real-time data and create your Dashboards.
 It will make your life easier and make data migration hassle-free.
 It is user-friendly, reliable, and secure.

 Share your experience of learning about SOQL Join Objects.
 Let us know in the comments below!